myminseok/vmware-docs/draft-k8s-dashboard-wavefront-tips.md

 `kubernetes.pod.status.phase` metric is useful for checking availability.
 This is because the metric can distinguish the pod status.
 We can use this to show a Pod Health via it's `Running` status.
-This is useful to alert on, when a pod is not running.
-This metric can be appled to TKG and Openshift.
+This is useful to alert on when a pod is not running.
+This metric can be applied to TKG and OpenShift.

 ```
 ts("kubernetes.pod.status.phase", cluster="<APP CLUSTERNAME>" and nodename="*" and namespace_name="<APP_NAMESPACE>" and pod_name="*" and phase="Running")